 "How are the levels?"

 You probably know where I'm going with this.
-When the director got back to his mother's basement and started digitizing the footage, he discovered to his shock and horror that none of the footage had any sound.
+When the director got back home and started digitizing the footage, he discovered to his shock and horror that none of the footage had any sound.
 I happened to be there at the time to assist, and we determined that the headphones worked fine, the microphone worked fine, the camera worked fine.
 She must have had the audio set to the wrong channel - so she was there, staring at a camera image that didn't have the sound wavelength-thing ebbing and flowing, listening to nothing on her headphones, being asked if the sound was being recorded, being asked to check the levels - and utterly failing to do the job.

 That was probably the most egregious example of something going wrong on that director's film, but it was far from the only one.
 Scheduling mishaps and last minute rewrites to make up for an actor who didn't show up were commonplace and it showed in the finished product, as well as the problems inherent in having inexperienced people framing your shots, running your mikes, and setting up your lights.
 I remember the day after the film's disastrous premiere, when over lunch the director complained that people couldn't see past the bad lighting, bad acting, bad writing, bad sound, and bad cinematography to see what a good movie Cyborg Mom really was.